Unidata/netcdf-c/man4/netcdf.md

   [[\<](#g_t64-bit-Offset-Limitations "Previous section in reading order")]   [[\>](#The-NetCDF_002d3-IO-Layer "Next section in reading order")]       [[\<\<](#Structure "Beginning of this chapter or previous chapter")]   [[Up](#Structure "Up section")]   [[\>\>](#NetCDF-Utilities "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------------------- -------------------------------------------------------------------- --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.6 NetCDF Classic Format Limitations {.section}
+4.6 NetCDF Classic Format Limitations
 -------------------------------------

 There are important constraints on the structure of large netCDF classic